markus-gerber/vnv-heap/evaluation/README.md

 section.
 Otherwise skip the following section and skip to "Plot Evaluation Results".

+This allows you to validate our claims regarding the functionality of the evaluation.

-### Run Evaluation on Hardware
+### Run Evaluation on Hardware (Informative)

-*This section is informative.
-If desired we can provide you access to the hardware.*
+*This section is informative if you do not have similar hardware available locally.
+If desired we can provide you access to our hardware upon request.*

 All of the latency measurements used for evaluations require *Espressif's ESP32-C3* microcontroller connected over *SPI* to a